If Your Credit Score Is Under 700, Make These 4 Moves This Week

-But don’t give up!
-These three moves might be the kickstart you need to get your credit score moving in the right direction — and best of all, you can do them right this week.
+Don’t give up just yet, though!
+These four moves just might be the kickstart you need to finally get your credit score moving in the right direction.

-You’ll want to cover the following bases when writing your goodwill letter:
+You’ll want your letter to cover the following bases:

-- Explain why and how long you have been a loyal customer of the creditor.
+- Explain why and how long you’ve been a loyal customer of the creditor.